Kate Kelly (feminist): Early life and education

 Kelly was born in Arizona to Jim and Donna Kelly.
 One of five siblings, she grew up in Hood River, Oregon.
 Her mother is an attorney and her father a retired newspaper publisher and university administrator.
 Both parents were converts to the LDS Church, and her father at one time served as the bishop of a local congregation, known as a ward.

 Kelly graduated from Brigham Young University (BYU) with a Bachelor of Arts degree in political science in 2006.
 While at BYU, she organized a campus free speech protest of nearly 100 students concerning the firing of a university employee for criticizing student elections.
 While at BYU, and for a time after she graduated, Kelly wrote for The Mormon Worker, a Mormon left-leaning publication modeled after the Catholic Worker newspaper founded by Dorothy Day.
 In 2010 Kelly founded "Mormon May Day" as a day for liberal or radical Mormons to hold a collective fast and make their voices heard within Mormonism on progressive themes.

 Kelly earned a Juris Doctor from the Washington College of Law at American University in 2012.

 Career

 During Kelly's legal career, she has worked for many different human rights and advocacy organizations.
 She is the host of the podcast Ordinary Equality on the Wonder Media Network, and the author of Ordinary Equality: The Fearless Women and Queer People Who Helped Shape the U.S. Constitution and the Equal Rights Amendment (Gibbs Smith, 2022).
-Kelly's book Ordinary Equality was favorable reviewed by Oprah Magazine, Publishers Weekly, Booklist, and Kirkus Reviews.
+Kelly's book Ordinary Equality was favorably reviewed by Oprah Magazine, Publishers Weekly, Booklist, and Kirkus Reviews.